Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 - **Use Consistent Formatting**: Maintain a consistent format for your commit messages.
 Use the imperative mood and keep the first line to 50 characters or less.
 This consistency makes the commit history easier to read and understand.
 - **Use Signed Commits**: Sign your commits to verify their authenticity and protect against tampering.
 Signed commits add an extra layer of security to your codebase.

-By following these best practices, Contoso ensures that our commit history remains clean, organized, and easy to navigate.
+By following these best practices, Contoso ensures that our commit history remains clean, organised, and easy to navigate.
 This approach fosters better collaboration, improves code quality, and helps maintain a stable and secure codebase.

 For example, a good commit message looks like this: